 If you’re looking for funding, this could be the only section that potential lenders or investors read.
 If this section convinces them that your company has potential, they’ll read more; if not, your beautifully printed plan with all its glossy charts and images is destined for the recycle bin.

 By the way, I’m listing the Executive Summary first because it appears at the beginning of the document, but you may want to write it after completing the rest of the plan, or at least come back to it then and modify it.
 As you’ll see, a lot of the content draws from what you’ve written in other sections of the plan.

 Your executive summary should start with an ultra-short description of your company.
 In a single sentence, or at most a short paragraph, describe what you do and why you do it.
 Keep it simple, and avoid jargon.

 This can be a surprisingly difficult thing to do.
 As an entrepreneur you’re probably full of enthusiasm about all the different things your company does, and condensing it all into a single sentence is tricky.

 Here’s a useful trick: go to a search engine and type in the names of some of your favourite companies.
 Then look at the snippet of text that appears underneath the company’s name in the search results.
 It serves a slightly different purpose, but it can be a good, quick way to see how companies self-identify in a very limited space.

-If you go to Google.com and search for “Apple”, for example, the text snippet is:
+If you go to Google.com and search for “New York Times”, for example, the text snippet is: